 Another route you could take is by asking your peers.
 If they have had a great experience with an attorney, they could initiate an introduction for you.
 However, I am a little hesitant to use this method because of the “ugly baby” syndrome.
 Basically, we all have a tendency to overlook or even attempt to cover up any flaws within our businesses.
 None of us wants to have an ugly baby so we do all we can to make sure that our businesses are beautiful, even if it means highlighting the good to mask the bad.
 Because of this, it’s possible that a business owner would suggest a less than stellar attorney just so that they didn’t appear foolish for hiring them.
 So, they can be a valuable resource but you need to be careful.

 The business owner’s legal team is an incredibly important part of their support team.
 The right attorney can make or break your business’ success.
 With that in mind, make sure that you’re adding a rockstar to your support team.
 They need to be experts in their craft while having a team mentality because they’re going to need to interact with the other players on your support team.

 Friends, life is hard, but life is also good.
 Finding the right legal team can be frustrating.
 But with a little information, it can at least be financially simple.
 Hey, let’s go out and make it a great day!

 Have you built your support team?
 Do you need help putting all of the pieces together?
 Contact us!
-The team at Financially Simple has helped thousands of business owners just like you!
+The team at Financially Simple is here to help!